 9 June 2025

-June, the days still grow longer, for a bit.
-In the Place St Sulpice the antiques market will soon yield the space to the poetry market.
+June, the days still grow longer, for two more weeks.
+In the Place St Sulpice the antiques market and the painters market will soon yield the space to the poetry market.
 I’ve been reading a lovely small book by Colm Toibin about Elizabeth Bishop.
 I actually finished it 2 or 3 weeks ago, and then began over.
-It makes it own special contribution to EB literature in its lovely clear simple prose.
-The chapter I read a couple days ago was about Bishop poem called ‘The Armadillo,’ and another poem not published in her lifetime with a line about touching the tip of a lightning rod on a steeple.
-I can’t find that line again, but my thought was, I think, about Marianne Moore’s Steeple poem and how I was sitting in my Ikea rocker looking across the street at the lightning rod on the church, and back to a year or so when I was walking past the back of the church, ‘the holy end’ as Larkin calls it, and lightning struck the rod and made a very scary boom.
+It makes it own special contribution to the EB literature in its lovely clear simple prose.
+The chapter I read a couple days ago was about Bishop story called ‘The Scream’ ; it’s a story about her Nova Scotia childhood and the scream is a scream of pain that ‘was not even loud to begin with… . its pitch would be the pitch of my village.
+Flick the lightning rod on top of the church steeple with your fingernail and you will hear it.’
+My thought was, I think, about Marianne Moore’s Steeple, and then I looked up from my book, and out across the street and my eyes saw the lightning rod on the roof of the church and I flicked it with my fingernail.
+And now I remember that about a year ago, returning from an errand, I walked along the back ( ‘the holy end’) of the church just as lightning struck and there was a crash of thunder, both together: hitting the lightning rod, I imagined.

 I think I’ll take Toibin’s book On Elizabeth Bishop (2015, Princeton UP) back to the Bay Area with me.
 We fly early tomorrow morning.